 Eliminating Redundancy: Ever heard of the term “single version of the truth”?
 Managing one centrally located data resource is important to eliminate duplicate efforts and keep everyone on the same page.

 Discrepancy Issues: Whenever there’s a change, maintaining multiple data records means going to various places to reflect the change.
 What happens if someone forgets to update one of the records?
-A central database management system ensures all your records are updated and consistent.
+A central DBMS ensures all your records are updated and consistent.

 Data You Can Actually Use: Asides from always having the sneaking suspicion that someone might have made a mistake somewhere, managing only one data source where all the information is coherent, related and authenticated will facilitate data analysis and making informed business decisions.